brianinhu/game-quizz/README.md

-# Game Quizz
+# Programming Quizz
-6 preguntas relacionadas al tema de la programación usando HTML, CSS y JS básico.
+6 questions related to the topic of programming using HTML, CSS and JS.